openbsd/src/distrib/macppc/ramdisk/install.md

 	if md_has_hfs $_disk; then
 		cat <<__EOT

-WARNING: putting an MBR partition table on $_disk will DESTROY the existing HFS
+WARNING: Putting an MBR partition table on $_disk will DESTROY the existing HFS
          partitions and HFS partition table:
 $(pdisk -l /dev/${_disk}c)